-According to the regulation, the Police and Border Guard Board will no longer issue study visas or temporary residence permits to citizens of the Belarus and Russian Federation.
+According to the regulation, the PBGB will no longer issue visas or temporary residence permits for study purposes to citizens of the Russian Federation and Belarus.
 The regulation applies to all citizens of Russia and Belarus studying for bachelor’s, master’s and doctoral studies, including those who have completed bachelor’s or master’s studies in Estonia and wish to continue their studies here.

 All degree students from outside of the European Union should apply for a long-stay D-visa in order to enter Estonia for studies.
 D-visa permits you to travel to Estonia and remain here long enough to be granted a resident permit.
 D-visas can be issued for up to 365 days.

 Regardless of whether you hold a D-visa, you must begin the application process for a residence permit (TRP) as soon as you arrive in Estonia.

 See the Estonian Ministry of Foreign Affairs website for more information and a list of required documents.

 Applying for TRP

 All students from outside of the European Union must apply for a temporary residence permit immediately after arriving in Estonia at the Estonian Police and Border Guard Board (PBGB) office.

 TRP is only for degree students studying full time and it is granted for the entire nominal study period (3 years for bachelor students, 2 years for master’s students, etc.).
 The application process takes place in Estonia.
 You must reserve a time at the Estonian Police and Border Guard Board office.
 Reservations can be done by phone at +372 612 3000 or through the PBGB webpage. https://broneering.politsei.ee/

 Appointments can be booked up to three months in advance.